 List the Article Number Interfered with?
 Yes/No What is the interference and who does it impact upon?
 Does this raise legal issues?
-Yes/No It is important to a
+Yes/No

+103/110

+14 in image and and to an

-\ It is important to speak to your line manager on this and if necessary seek legal opinion to clarify this
+^{} It is important to speak to your line manager on this and if necessary seek legal opinion to clarify this